CIM Certificate and Associate of Science Degree

 The CIM Program is approved by the National Cancer Registrars Association (NCRA).
 As graduates, students are eligible to apply for the national examination for certification as a Certified Tumor Registrar (CTR).

-Once you have registered and have received confirmation from Admissions, please send an email to us to provide the HIT/CIM Department with your email address.
-Your logon and orientation information will then be emailed to you.
+Once you have registered and paid for your courses, please review our Orientation for Enrolled Students.
 During the first week of class, you will complete online orientation exercises designed to familiarize you with the course and the online classroom.
 If you have any problems or difficulties with one or more of these steps, contact us immediately.

 Below are the required GE areas, with SBCC's fully online course options in parentheses following each category: